caay2000/transport-madness-kata/README.md

     | 1 | ¦ |   |   |   | C |   |
     | 2 | ¦ |   |   |   | ¦ |   |
     | 3 | \ | _ | B | _ | / |   |

-### Tip:

-If you want, you can use a graph library like for example jGraphT!